World Explorer

 13

-World Voyager
+World Explorer

 Life At Sea What is life like on an expedition?
 During days at sea, you’ll enjoy lectures and workshops presented by our Expedition Team and spend time on deck looking for seabirds and cetaceans.
 Other days are packed full with multiple landings, Zodiac cruises and activities.
-Exhausting or relaxing, smiles abound as do great meals from your onboard chefs.
-We have a number of policies and procedures that help make sure things run smoothly on the World Voyager , so take a look below to help get the most out of your time aboard.
-SCHEDULE CHANGES While a daily program will be posted, sometimes new opportunities present themselves on short notice – so expect the unexpected and enjoy knowing that staff members are always here to make sure your expedition is as memorable and enjoyable as possible.
+Exhausting or relaxing, smiles abound as do great meals from your onboard chefs!
+We have a number of policies and procedures that help make sure things run smoothly on the World Explorer , so take a look below to help get the most out of your time aboard.
+SCHEDULE CHANGES While a daily program will be posted, sometimes new opportunities present themselves on short notice – so expect the unexpected and enjoy knowing that staff members are always here to make sure your expedition is as memorable and enjoyable as possible!
 SAFETY ON BOARD AND ASHORE Your safety and security is a top priority for our Expedition Team and crew members.
 Knowing how to safely move about your ship, act ashore and handle both wet and dry landings will help ensure you have a hassle-free expedition.
 Please take time to read the instructions in this important safety section.
 SAFETY WHILE ON DECK Be careful while walking around the outer decks, as footing can be slippery.
 Always use the handrails and wear proper closed- toe, nonslip footwear.
 Slip-on sandals, slippers or flip flops are neither safe nor suitable for wearing on board.
 STAIRS & DOORS There are high steps in many doorways that lead to the outer decks, please watch your step and proceed with caution.
 When passing through doorways or walking in your room, do not place your hands around the edges of doors.
 Be aware that if doors are not closed or latched open properly, they present a danger and can open or close violently and unexpectedly as the ship moves across the sea.

 14